 The Adams Public Library

 The first library in the city of Adams was a membership association, started by members of the Women’s Christian Temperance Union in 1923.
 In 1930, the City of Adams provided public funds for the library, which was placed in a ca. 1860 railroad car moved to a lot at Grant and Goggin Street.
+Click this link to read a 1938 article about this library from the Milwaukee Journal.

 The Adams-Friendship Joint Library